Rio Vista, California: Industry

+United States Army Reserve Center

-From 1911 through 1992 Rio Vista was home to the United States Army Reserve Center, Rio Vista.
+From 1911 through 1992 Rio Vista was home to a United States Army Reserve Center.
 The facility was initially established as a base for river control activities by the U.S. Army Corps of Engineers.
 During the 1950s it was used by the U.S. Army Transportation Corps to store and maintain harbor craft, and during the 1960s and 1970s it was used to prepare amphibious vehicles for transportation to Vietnam and to train troops in their use.
-In 1980 it was transferred to the U.S. Army Reserve and in 1992 it was closed due to a BRAC decision.
+In 1980 it was transferred to the U.S. Army Reserve and in 1995 it was closed due to a BRAC decision.
+Beginning in 2012 the City of Rio Vista entered negotiations with the California Department of Water Resources and the United States Fish and Wildlife Service to develop the site into a "Fish Technology Center".
+In October 2023 the City Council reported the project had been significantly scaled down from the initial proposal.
+In December 2024 the city announced it would be working with the EPA's Targeted Brownfields Assessment program to develop an Environmental Site Assessment.
 The town also hosts a United States Coast Guard station, established in 1963.